MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 ## Introduction

-This post explores how to extract acquire data from League of Legends, the League of Legends rofl replay format, and how to extract granular information from a replay file using a method which allevates the encryption of the replay files in a way which is robust from patch to patch, as the game is updated once every two weeks.
+This post explores how to acquire replay data in League of Legends, the League of Legends rofl replay format, and how to extract granular information from a replay file using a method which alleviates the encryption of the replay files in a way which is robust from patch to patch, as the game is updated once every two weeks.